SonnyK33/obsidian/The Rise of Carry.md

 This is apparent by the high corporate profits in a world of low growth and inflation (i.e. profits have been boosted by the carry trade).
 You should only want leverage in an inflationary environment not one with the risk of deflation.
 But those who took leverage were rewarded.

 Carry trades can be similar to Ponzi schemes as both require inflows to exceed outflows and crash when this ends.
 Carry trades though create excess consumption and investment whereas ponzi schemes only lead to excess consumption.

 Chapter 9 - Carry in Structure of Volatility
-Chapter 10 -Does Carry have to Exist
-Chapter 11 - Power
-Chapter 12 - Globalization of Carry

 Trading with the market is replicating a long ATM call option and the cost will be proportional to the volatility.
 Trading against would be selling optionality and has positive expected value.
 It tends to be profitable to sell gamma or volatility at shorter time horizons and buying back at longer time horizons.
 This means trading against market in short term but with the market in the long term.
 There's a bigger premium on index volatility and correlation premium for longer time horizons, i.e. it trades richer.
 Since 1987 S&P has had the richest premium because of the demand for liquidity.
 This implies that it’s the most important carry trade and a barometer of global volatility.
 This has made the US equity market the global source of liquidity and the last resort.
 This may be related to equity markets being inversely related to sovereign bonds (Is that true now?)
 The carry regime restructures the economy towards consumption and speculation away from investment.

-Chapter 10
+Chapter 10 -Does Carry have to Exist

-In a hypothetical anti carry world, it would be profitable to buy optionality

-Over time this would be inflationary just as carry crash is deflationary
+In a hypothetical anti-carry world, it would be profitable to buy optionality.
+Over time this would be inflationary just as carry crash is deflationary.

-Chapter 11
+Chapter 11 - Power

-Carry is a reflection of power disparities

-The worst credits pay the most for liquidity
+Chapter 12 - Globalization of Carry

- Carry flows from those who have power to those who need liquidity

-Excess liquidity is at the heart of it

-Liquidity protects from ruin - ruin which is often brought by carry regimes in the first place
+Carry is a reflection of power disparities, as it  flows from those who have power to those who need liquidity.
+The worst credits pay the most for liquidity.
+Liquidity protects you from ruin, which is often brought by carry regimes in the first place (it’s a racket).

-It’s a racket

-Those w power will survive the crash

-Cumulative privilege powers carry regimes

-What the market “wants”

-More carry, more entrenched power and less volatility

-Shouldn’t care what the market wants

-IMF and central bank swap lines perpetuating carry trade globallly alllows foreign central

-Banks to bail out local borrowers

-Swap lines and imf not just important for dollar amount but for signal esp from central banks since they can print unlimited amounts
+Those with power will survive the crash.
+This cumulative privilege powers carry regimes.
+When people talk about what the market “wants”, what they mean is more carry, more entrenched power and less volatility; policymakers shouldn’t care what the market wants.
+The IMF and central bank swap lines perpetuate carry trade globally.
+They allow foreign central banks to bail out local borrowers.
+Swap lines and the IMF are not just important for the liquidity, but for the signaling effect.
+Backing from central banks is valuable as they can print unlimited amounts.